PaulD95-git/battleship/README.md

 Battleship is based on the classic **pen-and-paper game**, where players guess coordinates to find and sink ships hidden on a grid.

 ### **Gameplay Rules**
-1. The board size is 5x5 by default (customizable).
+1. The board size is 5x5 by default.
 2. Both the player and computer have ships randomly placed on their respective boards.
 3. Ships are marked as 'S' on the player's board but hidden on the computer's board.
 4. **Objective:** Sink all of the opponent's ships.